Helenus Scott

 Helenus Scott M.D.
-(1760–1821) was a Scottish physician.
+(1760–1821) was a Scottish medical doctor.

 Career

 He was born at Auchterhouse, the son of the local minister.
 He attended Dundee Grammar School, after which he studied science at Marischal College, Aberdeen from 1773 to 1777, and then studied medicine at the University of Edinburgh until 1779.
 He entered the medical service of the East India Company, and served chiefly in the Bombay presidency.

 Scott became a correspondent of Sir Joseph Banks in London.
 At the beginning of 1790 he responded to a request from Banks on the cotton industry with an extensive report.
 Later that year he sent Banks samples of wootz steel.
 He played a part in the founding of the botanical gardens in Bombay in 1791.

 Scott worked also as an agent for the local manufacture of gunpowder in Bombay, and spirits, from 1796.
 On 24 July 1797 he was created M.D. by the University of Aberdeen.
 In 1802 he carried out the first successful vaccination in Bombay.